 8.3 Membership will terminate automatically on the death of a Member.
 All Qantas Points earned but not yet redeemed or transferred prior to the death of the Member will be cancelled with effect from the date of death.
 Qantas Loyalty will close the Member’s account on notification of the Member’s death.
 Qantas Loyalty will not be liable for any loss or damage whatsoever suffered by any person as a result of such cancellation.

-This clause has actually been updated in recent years to specifically state that Qantas points will be cancelled with effect from the date of death.
+This clause was updated a few years ago to specifically state that Qantas points will be cancelled with effect from the date of death.
 Previously, this just happened once the airline was notified of the member’s death.

 Velocity Frequent Flyer

 With Velocity Frequent Flyer, it is possible to redeem or transfer the points of a deceased member as long as they haven’t yet expired (Velocity points expire after 2 years of account inactivity).
 Status credits and eligible sectors cannot be transferred.
 The executor or administrator of the member’s estate would need to contact Velocity to request this.

 Here’s the relevant excerpt from section 2.3 of the Velocity Frequent Flyer Terms & Conditions:

 Executors or administrators of your estate can ask us to transfer your Points to another Velocity account or redeem Points associated with your Velocity account (or both).
 They’ll need to let us know as soon as possible as unused Points will continue to expire in accordance with clause 3 (Earning Points).
 Status Credits and Eligible Sectors can’t be transferred and will be forfeited once we are notified of your death.

 Singapore Airlines takes a no-nonsense approach.
 All KrisFlyer miles and membership benefits will terminate immediately after the death of the member.
 With KrisFlyer, it’s also not possible to transfer miles to family members.

 Here’s what section C6 of the KrisFlyer terms & conditions says: